Cutera (NASDAQ:CUTR) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of Cutera (NASDAQ:CUTR) from a hold rating to a buy rating in a report published on Monday, Zacks.com reports.
-The brokerage currently has $43.00 price target on the medical device company’s stock.
+Cutera (NASDAQ:CUTR) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research note issued on Tuesday, Zacks.com reports.
+The firm presently has a $53.00 price objective on the medical device company’s stock.
+Zacks Investment Research‘s target price suggests a potential upside of 14.35% from the company’s previous close.

 According to Zacks, “Cutera Inc designs, develops, manufactures and markets the CoolGlide family of products for use in laser and other light-based aesthetic applications.
 The original CoolGlide CV provides permanent hair reduction on all skin types.
 The second generation CoolGlide Excel incorporated features that added the capability to treat a variety of vascular lesions, which include facial telangiectasia, spider and reticular leg veins.
 The CoolGlide Vantage added non-ablative skin therapy to the range of applications offered by the system. “

-Separately, Piper Sandler boosted their price objective on shares of Cutera from $38.00 to $42.00 and gave the company an overweight rating in a research report on Friday, March 5th.
+Other analysts also recently issued reports about the company.
+Cantor Fitzgerald began coverage on Cutera in a report on Wednesday, June 2nd.
+They set an “overweight” rating and a $55.00 price target for the company.
+Piper Sandler lifted their price objective on shares of Cutera from $38.00 to $42.00 and gave the stock an “overweight” rating in a report on Friday, March 5th.

-Cutera (NASDAQ:CUTR) last posted its quarterly earnings data on Wednesday, May 5th.
-The medical device company reported ($0.02) earnings per share for the quarter, beating the Zacks’ consensus estimate of ($0.19) by $0.17.
-Cutera had a negative net margin of 7.16% and a negative return on equity of 23.29%.
-The business had revenue of $49.67 million for the quarter, compared to analysts’ expectations of $39.50 million.
-As a group, sell-side analysts anticipate that Cutera will post 0.07 EPS for the current year.
+Cutera (NASDAQ:CUTR) last announced its quarterly earnings data on Wednesday, May 5th.
+The medical device company reported ($0.02) EPS for the quarter, topping the Zacks’ consensus estimate of ($0.19) by $0.17.
+The company had revenue of $49.67 million during the quarter, compared to the consensus estimate of $39.50 million.
+Cutera had a negative return on equity of 23.29% and a negative net margin of 7.16%.
+Equities analysts predict that Cutera will post 0.07 EPS for the current year.

-In related news, Director J Daniel Plants purchased 664,828 shares of the business’s stock in a transaction dated Monday, May 17th.
-The shares were purchased at an average cost of $29.50 per share, for a total transaction of $19,612,426.00.
-Following the completion of the acquisition, the director now owns 23,020 shares in the company, valued at approximately $679,090.
-The purchase was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Corporate insiders own 2.10% of the company’s stock.
+In related news, Director J Daniel Plants purchased 664,828 shares of the business’s stock in a transaction that occurred on Monday, May 17th.
+The stock was bought at an average price of $29.50 per share, with a total value of $19,612,426.00.
+Following the acquisition, the director now owns 23,020 shares in the company, valued at $679,090.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Insiders own 2.10% of the company’s stock.

-Several hedge funds and other institutional investors have recently bought and sold shares of the company.
-BlackRock Inc. grew its holdings in shares of Cutera by 3.8% in the first quarter.
-BlackRock Inc. now owns 2,759,771 shares of the medical device company’s stock worth $82,932,000 after purchasing an additional 99,856 shares during the last quarter.
-Victory Capital Management Inc. grew its holdings in Cutera by 4.6% during the 4th quarter.
-Victory Capital Management Inc. now owns 1,578,360 shares of the medical device company’s stock worth $38,054,000 after acquiring an additional 69,025 shares in the last quarter.
-Gamco Investors INC. ET AL grew its holdings in Cutera by 6.7% during the 4th quarter.
-Gamco Investors INC. ET AL now owns 1,338,469 shares of the medical device company’s stock worth $32,270,000 after acquiring an additional 84,500 shares in the last quarter.
-First Light Asset Management LLC bought a new position in Cutera during the 1st quarter worth about $37,386,000.
-Finally, Royce & Associates LP grew its holdings in Cutera by 45.2% during the 1st quarter.
-Royce & Associates LP now owns 789,328 shares of the medical device company’s stock worth $23,719,000 after acquiring an additional 245,900 shares in the last quarter.
+Several hedge funds and other institutional investors have recently made changes to their positions in CUTR.
+US Bancorp DE raised its holdings in Cutera by 45.8% during the 1st quarter.
+US Bancorp DE now owns 1,592 shares of the medical device company’s stock valued at $48,000 after acquiring an additional 500 shares during the period.
+Vantage Consulting Group Inc bought a new stake in Cutera in the 4th quarter valued at $56,000.
+Teachers Retirement System of The State of Kentucky increased its holdings in shares of Cutera by 521.0% in the 1st quarter.
+Teachers Retirement System of The State of Kentucky now owns 3,099 shares of the medical device company’s stock worth $93,000 after buying an additional 2,600 shares during the last quarter.
+Altshuler Shaham Ltd boosted its position in Cutera by 138.7% in the 1st quarter.
+Altshuler Shaham Ltd now owns 3,808 shares of the medical device company’s stock valued at $114,000 after buying an additional 2,213 shares during the period.
+Finally, Citigroup Inc. lifted its position in shares of Cutera by 248.8% in the 4th quarter.
+Citigroup Inc. now owns 4,193 shares of the medical device company’s stock worth $101,000 after purchasing an additional 2,991 shares during the period.

 Cutera, Inc, a medical device company, engages in the research, development, manufacture, marketing, and servicing of laser and energy-based aesthetics systems for practitioners worldwide.
 The company offers truSculpt flex, a bio-electrical muscle stimulation device to treat patients at all fitness levels; truSculpt for the non-surgical body sculpting market; Juliet, a laser for women's intimate health; Secret RF, a fractional radio frequency microneedling device for skin revitalization; and enlighten platform, a laser system that is used for tattoo removal, as well as for the treatment of benign pigmented lesions and acne scars.